wp-plugins/jm-last-twit-shortcode/readme.txt

 `[jmlt username="TweetPressFr"]`
 affichera le dernier tweet du compte TweetPressFr

+= Comment je fixe le cache ? =
+`[jmlt cache="1800"]`
+Cela mettra les tweets en cache durant 30 minutes et permettra de limiter les requêtes API

 == Screenshots ==
 1. front-end result with default styles
 2. quicktags in posts
 3. use in widget
 4. front-end result when use in widget while using in post

 == Changelog ==

+= 3.2.5 =
+* 27 juin 2013
+* MAJOR UPDATE !
+* Change transient system to allow you define cache time in shortcode, just put [jmlt cache="1800"] to store tweets during 30 minutes.
+* This will fix 429 errors and now you can use the shortcode several time on your website (1 transient for 1 username)
+* Fix bug with current_time(), now it will take local time even if your timezone settings are wrong

 = 3.2.4 =
 * 22 june 2013
 * Remove support for multiple timeline because twitter has changed it rate limits for mentions_timeline, home_timeline and retweets_of_me see https://dev.twitter.com/docs/rate-limiting/1.1/limits
-* Now it 15tweets/user/window and not available for app which triggers error 429
+* Now it 15/tweets/user/window and not available for app which triggers error 429
-* So you can still use user_timeline (180tweets/user and 300tweets/app per window)
+* So you can still use user_timeline (180/tweets/user and 300/tweets/app per window)

 = 3.2.3 =
 * 22 june 2013